Maurice, Elector of Saxony

-Maurice (21 March 1521 – 9 July 1553) was Duke (1541–47) and later Elector (1547–53) of Saxony.
-His clever manipulation of alliances and disputes gained the Albertine branch of the Wettin dynasty extensive lands and the electoral dignity.
+Maurice (Moritz; 21 March 1521 – 9 July 1553) was Duke of Saxony from 1541 to 1553, who became Prince-Elector and Arch-Marshal of the Holy Roman Empire in 1547.
+Through shrewd political maneuvering, skillfully exploiting alliances and rivalries, he secured extensive territories and the electoral title for the Albertine branch of the Wettin dynasty.

+Maurice succeeded his father as duke of Saxony in 1541.
+Though a Protestant, he initially backed Emperor Charles V in several wars, then in 1545 accepted the Emperor's promise of the Saxon electorship and turned against the rival Ernestine branch—helping seize Electoral Saxony.
+After John Frederick's defeat at Mühlberg (1547), Maurice was rewarded with the electoral title and large new lands.

+He soon broke with Charles, angered by plans to restore Catholicism in Protestant territories and by the continued imprisonment of his father-in-law, Philip I of Hesse.
+Although sent to subdue Magdeburg in 1550, Maurice used the mission to raise an army and forge alliances with France and Protestant princes.
+In 1552, their campaign forced the Emperor to flee and Philip to be released, and the Treaty of Passau (1552) temporarily safeguarded Lutheran interests.
+Maurice later returned to the imperial side, but was killed in 1553 after defeating Albert Alcibiades at the Battle of Sievershausen.

 1521–1541: Infancy and youth

 Maurice was the fourth child but first son of the future Henry IV, Duke of Saxony, then a Catholic, and his Protestant wife, Catherine of Mecklenburg-Schwerin.
 Henry was the younger brother of George, Duke of Saxony.

 In December 1532, Maurice, aged 11, came to live at the castle of his godfather, Cardinal Albert of Brandenburg, Archbishop of Magdeburg and Mainz.
 For two years, he lived a contemplative life until his uncle Duke George demanded his return to Saxony.
 George began the training of the future duke and educated him as a Catholic.
 But in 1536 Maurice's father converted to Protestantism, and when he succeeded George as Duke in 1539, he made the duchy Protestant.

 Henry and Catherine took the education of their son into their hands.
 In 1539 Maurice, now 18 years old, went to live in Torgau with his older cousin John Frederick I, Elector of Saxony, whom he despised; this led to a strong hatred between them.
 With another cousin, however, Philip I, Landgrave of Hesse, whom he met in Dresden, Maurice struck up a lifelong friendship.

 With Maurice now of age, his parents began to look for a wife for him.
 The favorite was Philip's eldest daughter, Agnes.
 The marriage plans threatened to fail, however, because of the illegal double marriage of the Landgrave.
 Without the knowledge of his parents, Maurice remained committed to his engagement with Agnes.
 The wedding, particularly disapproved of by his mother, took place in Marburg on 9 January 1541.
 Letters from that time illustrate the strong mutual devotion of the couple.
 Together they had two children: